The Human Success Score (HSS)

 How the Learning score is calculated

-The maximum Human Success Score is 100.
+The maximum Learning score is 100.
 The score takes two main components into account.
 Each of these components can bring up to 50 points to the score:

 • Course completions